jessfraz/blog/content/post/blurred-lines.md

 Do not isolate your "core" team from the rest of the company.
 Isolation will only create a non-inviting atmosphere to work in.

-You are all on the same team, you can find a way to work together and compromise to benefit both the company AND the community.
+You are all on the same team; you can find a way to work together and compromise to benefit both the company AND the community.

 ## Go and succeed!